 Land, buildings and improvements are recorded at cost.
 Depreciation is computed using the straight-line method.
 Estimated useful lives range generally from 30 years to a maximum of 40 years on buildings and major improvements.
-Minor improvements, furniture and equipment are capitalized and depreciated over useful lives ranging from 3 to 15 years.
+Minor improvements, furniture and equipment are capitalized and depreciated over useful lives ranging from 3 years to 15 years.
 Maintenance and repairs that do not improve or extend the useful lives of the related assets are charged to operations as incurred.
 Tenant improvements are capitalized and depreciated over the life of the related lease or their estimated useful life, whichever is shorter.
-If a tenant vacates its space prior to contractual termination of its lease, the undepreciated balance of any tenant improvements are written off if they are replaced or have no future value.
-For the three months ended March 31, 2011 and 2010, real estate depreciation expense was \$9.3 million and \$6.3 million, respectively.
+If a tenant vacates its space prior to the contractual termination of its lease, the undepreciated balance of any tenant improvements are written off if they are replaced or have no future value.
+For the six months ended June 30, 2011 and 2010, real estate depreciation expense was \$19.9 million and \$12.6 million, respectively.

 Acquisitions of properties are accounted for in accordance with the authoritative accounting guidance on acquisitions and business combinations.
 Our methodology of allocating the cost of acquisitions to assets acquired and liabilities assumed is based on estimated fair values, replacement cost and appraised values.
 When we acquire operating real estate properties, the purchase price is allocated to land and buildings, intangibles such as in-place leases, and to current assets and liabilities acquired, if any.
 Such valuations include a consideration of the non-cancellable terms of the respective leases as well as any applicable renewal periods.
 The fair values associated with below market renewal options are determined based on a review of several qualitative and quantitative factors on a lease-by-lease basis at acquisition to determine whether it is probable that the tenant would exercise its option to renew the lease agreement.
-These factors include: (1) the type of tenant in relation to the property it occupies, (2) the quality of the tenant, including the tenants long term business prospects and (3) whether the fixed rate renewal option was sufficiently lower than the fair rental of the property at the date the option becomes exercisable such that it would appear to be reasonably assured that the tenant would exercise the option to renew.
+These factors include: (1) the type of tenant in relation to the property it occupies, (2) the quality of the tenant, including the tenant's long term business prospects and (3) whether the fixed rate renewal option was sufficiently lower than the fair rental of the property at the date the option becomes exercisable such that it would appear to be reasonably assured that the tenant would exercise the option to renew.
 The value allocated to in-place leases is amortized over the related lease term and reflected as depreciation and amortization in the statement of operations.
-The value of above and below market leases associated with the original noncancelable lease terms are amortized to rental income over the terms of the respective noncancelable lease periods and are reflected as either an increase (for below market leases) or a decrease (for above market leases) to rental income in the statement of operations.
-The value of the leases associated with below market lease renewal options that are likely to be exercised are amortized to rental income over the respective renewal periods.
-If a tenant vacates its space prior to contractual termination of its lease or the lease is not renewed, the unamortized balance of any inplace lease value is written off to rental income and amortization expense.
-Acquisition-related expenses are expensed in the period incurred.
+The value of above market leases associated with the original noncancelable lease terms are amortized to rental income over the terms of the respective non-cancelable lease periods and are reflected as either an increase (for below market leases) or a decrease (for above market leases) to rental income over the terms of the respective renewal periods.
+If a tenant vacates its space prior to contractual termination of its lease or the lease is not renewed, the unamortized balance of any in-place lease value is written